Parapsychology: Modern era

 Since the 1980s, contemporary parapsychological research has waned considerably in the United States.
-Early research was considered inconclusive, and parapsychologists were faced with strong opposition from their academic colleagues.
-Some effects thought to be paranormal, for example the effects of Kirlian photography (thought by some to represent a human aura), disappeared under more stringent controls, leaving those avenues of research at dead-ends.
-The bulk of parapsychology research in the US is now confined to private institutions funded by private sources.
+Early research was considered inconclusive, and parapsychologists faced strong skepticism from their academic colleagues.
+Some effects thought to be paranormal, for example, the effects of Kirlian photography (thought by some to represent a human aura), disappeared under more stringent controls, leaving those avenues of research at dead-ends.
+Most parapsychology research in the US is now confined to private institutions funded by private sources.
 After 28 years of research, Princeton Engineering Anomalies Research Laboratory (PEAR), which studied psychokinesis, closed in 2007.

-Two universities in the United States currently have academic parapsychology laboratories.
+Two universities in the United States have academic parapsychology laboratories.
 The Division of Perceptual Studies, a unit at the University of Virginia's Department of Psychiatric Medicine, studies the possibility of survival of consciousness after bodily death, near-death experiences, and out-of-body experiences.
 Gary Schwartz at the University of Arizona's Veritas Laboratory conducted laboratory investigations of mediums, criticized by scientific skeptics.
 Several private institutions, including the Institute of Noetic Sciences, conduct and promote parapsychological research.

-Over the last two decades some new sources of funding for parapsychology in Europe have seen a "substantial increase in European parapsychological research so that the center of gravity for the field has swung from the United States to Europe".
-Of all nations the United Kingdom has the largest number of active parapsychologists.
-In the UK, researchers work in conventional psychology departments, and also do studies in mainstream psychology to "boost their credibility and show that their methods are sound".
+Over the last two decades, some new sources of funding for parapsychology in Europe have seen a "substantial increase in European parapsychological research so that the center of gravity for the field has swung from the United States to Europe".
+The United Kingdom has the largest number of active parapsychologists of all nations.
+In the UK, researchers work in conventional psychology departments and do studies in mainstream psychology to "boost their credibility and show that their methods are sound".
 It is thought that this approach could account for the relative strength of parapsychology in Britain.